Wealthfront vs. Robinhood

 First, Path will ask you a series of questions.
 These will include questions about your age, income, financial goals, etc. After your data is inputted, Path will offer you a financial plan and tell you how much money and time you need to reach your goals.

 You’ll get a prediction of when your goals can be reached, after which you can tweak your data and move around your risk tolerance until you reach the prediction you like.
-The data you can input is quite extensive – you can even input important events like a sabbatical, which is very handy.
+The data you can input is quite extensive – you can even input important events like a sabbatical.

 Then, the platform will start investing your money and you can keep an eye on your portfolio’s progress easily from Wealthfront’s app on your phone or desktop computer.
 You can have multiple plans with individual money pools, so you can keep an eye on your kid’s college fund and your retirement as separate categories.